 Overlapping Petitions.
-The Commission also received a number of petitions with article descriptions that, although not identical, were overlapping.24 To facilitate the administrability and accuracy of import estimations, petitions must cover distinct articles of commerce.
-If multiple petitioners filed petitions that overlap in coverage, the Commission either consolidated those petitions or, in the case of overlapping petitions that were not amenable to consolidation, made technical corrections to the petitions that eliminated the area of product overlap between them.25 To make these corrections, the Commission first analyzed the article
+The Commission also received a number of petitions with article descriptions that, although not identical, were overlapping.
+To facilitate the administrability and accuracy of import estimations, petitions must cover distinct articles of commerce.
+If multiple petitioners filed petitions that overlap in coverage, the Commission either consolidated those petitions or, in the case of overlapping petitions that were not amenable to consolidation, made technical corrections to the petitions that eliminated the area of product overlap between them.
+To make these corrections, the Commission first analyzed the article

-22 AMCA, § 3(b)(3)(C)(ii)(VI).
+&lt;sup>22 AMCA, § 3(b)(3)(C)(ii)(VI).

-23 Proposed rates are rounded to the nearest one-tenth of a percent.
+&lt;sup>23 Proposed rates are rounded to the nearest one-tenth of a percent.
 The Commission did not suggest modifications to the duty rate that would result in a reduction of less than one-tenth of a percentage point.

-24 For example, an article description that covers all sizes of an article as compared to an article description that covers only certain sizes of the same article.
+For example, an article description that covers all sizes of an article as compared to an article description that covers only certain sizes of the same article.
+10 C 5 P & 230 8 descriptions of the petitions concerned for which no objections were received, and then suggested only such language as was necessary to ensure that each product would properly fall in only one provision of HTS Chapter 99, should all such overlapping provisions be recommended for inclusion in an MTB.

-25 19 C.F.R. § 220.8.
+&lt;sup>25 19 C.F.R. § 220.8.